anttijuu/O3-chat-client/README.md

 in the Preparing the client section above.
 Do *not* use the server certificate you created with `keytool` but the one you got using the browser and saved to a file.

-Then when you launch the client, do use the Launch ChatClient launch configuration as you can see selected in the upper left corner of the image above (red underlining).
+Then when you launch the client (Run or Debug), use the "Launch ChatClient" launch configuration as you can see selected in the upper left corner of the image below (red underlining).
+That contains the launch configuration with startup parameters.

 ![Arguments to launch configuration](launch-config-json.png)